Munster Senior Hurling Championship: Final

+Stadia and locations

 Managers

 Managers in the Munster Championship are involved in the day-to-day running of the team, including the training, team selection, and sourcing of players from the club championships.
 Their influence varies from county-to-county and is related to the individual county boards.
 From 2018, all inter-county head coaches must be Award 2 qualified.
 The manager is assisted by a team of two or three selectors and an extensive backroom team consisting of various coaches.
 Prior to the development of the concept of a manager in the 1970s, teams were usually managed by a team of selectors with one member acting as chairman.
 In this capacity, Paddy Leahy won several Munster Championship titles served as chairman of the Tipperary senior hurling selection committee between 1949 and 1965.
 Jim "Tough" Barry was trainer for all bar one of Cork's Munster Championship-winning teams between 1926 and 1966.